icicel/ahn/README.md

 Carrybacked vowels are still put on top of any preexisting vowels, just like before.
 - icier - 't̀́̀e

+Any symbols before the first vowel still act as space, and are ignored accordingly except for kerning purposes.
+- (enclosed) - ('átûón)
+- 👍 yes - 👍 "ṓ
+- 2+2 is 4 - 2+2'ò 4

 ### Multiple carrybacks

 Of course, some words start with more than one vowel.
 In those cases, you could just use several carrybacks in a row.
-- super easy - õḱé̈ ''ō
+- super easy - õḱé̈''ō
-- super young - õḱē̂̃ '''ad
+- super young - õḱē̂̃'''ad

 This looks fine, but for convenience, they are combined into double and triple carrybacks, represented by quote marks and asterisks.
-- super easy - õḱé̈ "ō
+- super easy - õḱé̈"ō
-- super young - õḱē̂̃ *ad
+- super young - õḱē̂̃*ad

 For words that start with more than three vowels, you simply keep going with the already existing carrybacks.
 A quadruple carryback is just a triple carryback and a single carryback combined, for example.
 A sextuple carryback is two triple carrybacks.
-- super eeeasy - õḱé́́̈ *'ō
+- super eeeasy - õḱé́́̈*'ō
-- super eeeeasy - õḱé́́́̈ *"ō
+- super eeeeasy - õḱé́́́̈*"ō
-- super eeeeeasy - õḱé́́́́̈ **ō
+- super eeeeeasy - õḱé́́́́̈**ō

-### Carryback over symbols

-For the purposes of carrybacking, symbols count as space, and carrybacking skips over them.
-- no, yes - â̄́, "o
-- it's been 84 years - 'ı͛̀o ǵ́ā́̈ 84 *eo

-Vowels still count as being paragraph-initial even if there's symbols preceding them.
-- 2+2 is 4 - 2+2 'ò 4
-- (enclosed) - ('átûón)

 ### Edge cases

-Words consisting of only vowels are simply converted to only carrybacks.
+Words consisting of only vowels are simply converted to only carrybacks, which also means the entire word is kerned.
-- here I stand - śé̀ ' oȷ̈an
+- here I stand - śé̀' oȷ̈an

 If there are several carrybacks in a row, but separated by space, they are not merged and the spacing remains.
 The carrybacked vowels are, however, still stacked as if they were one carryback.
-- here I am - śé̀̈ ' 'r
+- here I am - śé̀̈' 'r
-- but Y U angry - g̃ı̄̃̈ ' ' 'adē
+- but Y U angry - g̃ı̄̃̈' ' 'adē

 There are no limits on the amount of vowels that can be carrybacked.
 Eventually, things could get messy.
 Use vowels responsibly!
-- my yoyo, IOU, yeah - r̄̄̂̄̂̀̂̃̄́̈ *', *, *s
+- my yoyo, IOU, yeah - r̄̄̂̄̂̀̂̃̄́̈*', *, *s
 - eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeasy - ************"ṓ́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́́̈

 When there are no consonants at all, utilize Y insertion and add a dummy Y for the vowels to latch on to.